 - Next, mix them with ground poppy seeds, diced apple, pre-soaked chia seeds and cinnamon to taste.

 - Put the mixture into a microwave oven.
 You don’t want to use the highest setting, for this recipe I use 4-5 minutes on the setting 4/5 .You want the liquid to evaporate so the mixture is dry on the top, but moist inside.
 It is a5 minute apple pie in a bowl!

 Alternatively, you can also boil them, letting the liquid evaporate or bake them to make it crispier.

 Poppy seeds – Check this fatty jewel out!
 Forgotten in Europe, little known in the U.S. Poppy seeds are a super dense source of calcium (1 tsp is about 4% of Ca RDA), a relatively good source of zinc, iron, manganese, and magnesium.
 This will be your source of healthy fats in this oatmeal recipe.

-Apple – First and foremost, apple has very high satiety index, meaning, the more you use, the more filling it will be.
+Apple – First and foremost, apple has a very high satiety index, meaning, it is filling.
 Perfect when you want to reduce calories for any reason.
 They are not the best choice if your single aim is to get the most vitamins and minerals, but that should not worry you if you eat a diet rich in plants.
 Use Gala apples or Golden Delicious as they are pretty sweet and complement the oatmeal well.

 Green Oat Smoothie